 All the information provided is based on my six years living in Vicenza and on my constant exploration of this beautiful city and its many hidden corners.

-From art and architecture to shopping and eating out, this list of 25 best things to do and see in Vicenza, Italy will guide you through the city’s best-kept secrets.
+From art and architecture to shopping and eating out, this list of 25 best things to do in Vicenza, Italy will guide you through the city’s best-kept secrets.

 Plus, at the end of this blog post, I have included a section with practical information and useful tips on how to reach Vicenza, what to know in advance, where to stay here, and how best to navigate the city.